nf-core/spatialvi/README.md

 **nf-core/spatialtranscriptomics** is a bioinformatics analysis pipeline for Spatial Transcriptomics.
-It can process and analyse 10X spatial data either directly from raw data by running [SpaceRanger](https://support.10xgenomics.com/spatial-gene-expression/software/pipelines/latest/what-is-space-ranger) or data already processed by SpaceRanger.
+It can process and analyse 10X spatial data either directly from raw data by running [Space Ranger](https://support.10xgenomics.com/spatial-gene-expression/software/pipelines/latest/what-is-space-ranger) or data already processed by Space Ranger.
 The pipeline currently consists of the following steps:

-0. Raw data processing with SpaceRanger (optional)
+0. Raw data processing with Space Ranger (optional)
 1. Quality controls and filtering
 2. Normalisation
 3. Dimensionality reduction and clustering